airyhq/airy/docs/docs/api/websocket.md

 sidebar_label: WebSocket
 ---

-## Introduction

-The Airy Core offers a WebSocket server that allows clients to connect and receive near real-time updates on communication data.
+Airy Core offers a WebSocket server that allows clients to connect and receive near real-time updates on communication data.
 The WebSocket server uses the [STOMP](https://en.wikipedia.org/wiki/Streaming_Text_Oriented_Messaging_Protocol) protocol endpoint at `/ws.communication`.

-To execute the handshake with `/ws.communicaiton` you need to set an `Authorization` header where the value is the authorization token obtained [from the API](api/http/introduction.md#authentication).
+To execute the handshake with `/ws.communication` you must set an `Authorization` header where the value is the authorization token obtained [from the API](/api/introduction#authentication).

 ## Outbound Queues